noyo0/pands-project/ReadMe.md

 <br>
 The Iris flower data set, also known as Fisher’s Iris data set, is a multivariate data set that was introduced by British statistician and biologist Ronald Fisher. <br>The data was collected by Edgar Anderson to quantify the morphologic variation of Iris flowers of three related species and was utilised by Fisher to demonstrate the use of linear discriminant analysis in his 1936 paper titled “The use of multiple measurements in taxonomic problems” published in the Annals of Eugenics.
 <br>Today the dataset is widely used as a typical test case for statistical classification in machine learning.
 The Iris dataset contains 50 samples of three Iris flower species: Iris setosa, Iris virginica, and Iris versicolor.
-Each sample has four features measured in centimetres: sepal and petal length and width.
+Each sample has four features measured in centimetres: sepal length and width and petal length and width.
 Using these four variables, Ronald Fisher developed a linear discriminant model to differentiate between the species.<br>
 (ref: https://en.wikipedia.org/wiki/Iris_flower_data_set )
 <br>